mvolkmann/context-easy/hooks.md

 Initial values are only be applied during the first render.

 It's not necessary to understand how this works, but it is interesting.
-Conceptually, the state values are stored in an array.
+Conceptually, the state values are stored in a linked list.
-Each call to `useState` associates a state value with a different index.
+Each call to `useState` associates a state value with a different node in the linked list.
-In the example above, `petName` is stored at index 0 and `petBreed` is stored at index 1.
+In the example above, `petName` is stored in the first node and `petBreed` is stored in the second node.

 ### Effect Hook